Learning

 5. RTOPilot's Built-In LLND Assessment

-(RTOs using RTOPilot can enable a pre-configured, digital LLND assessment as part of the enrolment workflow.
-Results are linked to the student record and accessible to trainers.)
+RTOs using RTOPilot can now access integrated LLND assessment workflows as part of their student management system.
+Results are linked to student records and accessible to trainers, with automated compliance tracking.

 Join the community